Ssobol7/Debian-Guide-Server-Workstation/Workstation/tools/create-bootable-usb.md

-# How to create a bootable USB drive using `dd` on Linux:
+# How to create a bootable USB drive using `dd` on Linux?

+&nbsp;

+> [!NOTE]
 > Using the `dd` command on Linux, you can easily create a bootable USB drive with the Debian ISO image.
+>
-It is important to be cautious and select the correct device (e.g., `/dev/sdb`) to avoid overwriting data on another drive.
+> It is important to be cautious and select the correct device (e.g., `/dev/sdb`) to avoid overwriting data on another drive.

+&nbsp;

 ## **Creating a Bootable USB Drive Using `dd` on Linux**

+&nbsp;

 ### Step 1: Download the Debian 12 ISO

 1. Visit the [official Debian website](https://www.debian.org/distrib/netinst) and download the Debian 12 Netinst ISO image.

+&nbsp;

 ### Step 2: Connect the USB Drive